 A two kilometer strip in Toronto’s west end, West Queen West is widely seen to represent the very coolest part of this diverse, multicultural city.
 Indeed, a couple of years back Vogue named it the second hippest neighborhood on the planet, and today it continues to lead the pack, cementing its well-established reputation as Toronto’s edgy arts and fashion hub.
 The neighborhood boasts a strong artistic presence, housing the largest concentration of galleries in the city, many of which are well-hidden, secretive spots.
 Particularly worth a visit are the Edward Day Gallery, Twist Gallery and the Birch Contemporary, among a host of others.

 Artists, designers and a young, hip crowd flock to the area’s locally-owned bistros and cafés, one-of-a-kind boutiques and trendy nightlife establishments.
 The area is chock-full of homegrown, ethical eateries which cater to all dietary preferences.
 We recommend the popular café Tequila Bookworm or Nunu for some mouth-watering Ethiopian food.
-The area is also home to some big name attractions, including the Museum of Contemporary Canadian Art, historic art hotels The Drake and Gladstone, as well as SoHo House Toronto.
-Take a well-deserved break from all the gallery-hopping at the Drake’s rooftop Sky Yard, where you can sip on cocktails or enjoy a laidback meal amid art-inspired surrounds, or explore the Drake Underground, where you’ll find primarily indie acts but can also score M.I.A. and Kevin Garrett, if you’re lucky.
+The area is also home to some big name attractions, including the Museum of Contemporary Canadian Art and historic hotels The Drake and Gladstone.
+Take a well-deserved break from all the gallery-hopping at the Drake’s rooftop Sky Yard, where you can sip on cocktails or enjoy a laid-back meal amid art-inspired surrounds, or explore the Drake Underground, where you’ll find primarily indie acts but can also score M.I.A. and Kevin Garrett, if you’re lucky.
 Also, be sure to pay a visit to Graffiti Alley, a block where street art is both welcomed and celebrated, and to the beautiful and always buzzing Trinity Bellwoods Park.
 If you want to go the extra mile, then head over to nearby Ossington between Queen and Dundas.
-This rapidly gentrifying area is gaining recognition for its nightlife and the very latest in trendy dining options.
-If you’re a fan of Asian or Latin-inspired food, you can’t beat Foxley Bistro and Bar.
+This rapidly-gentrifying area is gaining recognition for its nightlife and the very latest in trendy dining options – if you’re a fan of Asian or Latin-inspired food, you can’t beat Foxley Bistro and Bar.

 #9: Hongdae, Seoul